 - Heat olive oil in 5 Quart Dutch Oven over medium-high heat 3-5 minutes.

-- Toss in bell peppers, beans, and spices and stir well.
+- Toss in bell peppers, beans, spices, 2 teaspoons salt, and 1 teaspoon pepper, and stir well.
 Continue cooking for 5 minutes.

 - Slowly add beer and bring to a boil.
 Lower heat and simmer.
-Add crushed tomatoes and pumpkin puree and simmer for 30-45 minutes, stirring occasionally.
+Add fire-roasted tomatoes and pumpkin puree and simmer for 30-45 minutes, stirring occasionally.

 - Remove from heat and stir in heavy cream.
 Season with salt and pepper to taste.
 Garnish with sour cream and cilantro.